-Join Anson Alexander for an in-depth discussion in this video Reasons to learn how to type, part of Typing Fundamentals.
+Join Anson Alexander for an in-depth discussion in this video Reasons to learn how to type, part of Learning Typing (2014).

 - There are few jobs in today's modern world that don't require using a computer or keyboard in one way or another.
 Even if you do find a job that doesn't require computer usage, you probably use a computer from time to time in your personal life, for doing research or emailing friends and relatives.
 The amount of time that we're spending on computers nowadays is incredible, and our speed and skill at typing determines how productive and efficient we are on a computer.
 Computer users with proper typing training and skills can accomplish more tasks and be more productive than computer users that are still hunt-and-peck typing with just two or three fingers.